 How you can impress at the group exercise

 The aim of the group exercise isn’t to stand out, or to be the loudest person in the room, instead it’s to be a good team player.
 Show you are listening to, and taking on-board, the suggestions of other candidates in order to come to a solution you are presented with.
-‘It’s as much about how you listen and communicate with others as it is about the ideas you are contributing,’ says Carly.
+‘It’s as much about how you listen and communicate with others as it is about the ideas you are contributing,’ says Corinne.

 Focus on showcasing your teamwork and communication skills and work towards the success of the group as a whole.
 For examples, ways you could focus on the group’s success include making suggestions about how to approach the task (such as by splitting into sub-groups to tackle different problems, if appropriate) or volunteering to be a scribe or to take notes for the rest of the group.

 Each candidate will complete three exercises on top of the group exercise.
 However, unlike the group exercise, this is done individually.
 You’ll enter a room with an assessor, and you’ll be given around ten or fifteen minutes to read through a brief and another ten or fifteen minutes to present your answer.